rust-lang/mdBook/book-example/src/cli/clean.md

 # The clean command

-The `clean` command is used to delete directory where built book is located.
+The clean command is used to delete the generated book and any other build artifacts.

 ```bash
 mdbook clean
 ```

-It will try to delete built book.
-If you pass path to directory it will be used instead.
+It will try to delete the built book.
+If a path is provided, it will be used.

 #### Specify a directory

-Like `init`, the `clean` command can take a directory as an argument to use instead of the standard directory where generated book is placed once built.
+Like `init`, the `clean` command can take a directory as an argument to use instead of the normal build directory.

 ```bash
 mdbook clean --dest-dir=path/to/book